mertvn/vnsorter/README.md

 - Support multiple producers for one release ^
 - Give different date options like YYMMDD YYYY-MM-DD etc. ^^
 - make the parenteses and blacklist ignoring optional ^^^
+- Send all API requests at once
+- Support more than 25 options per title
+- Offline ver. using data dumps
+- Proper exception handling; skip if anything goes wrong
+- if releases.length > 1 try to match the title